I have 1 year of experience in Android. Now What?

 Dagger 2 is a dependency injection for Android.

 Dependency Injection in build upon the concept of Inversion of Control.
 Which says that a class should get its dependencies from outside.
 In simple words, no class should instantiate another class but should get the instances from a configuration class.

-As we know that the Dagger 2 is another important library for Android Projects apart from RxJava.
+As we know that Dagger 2 is another important library for Android Projects apart from RxJava.
 So we must have a proper grip on using Dagger 2 in the Android Projects.
-Refer this link to learn Dagger 2.
+Refer to this link to learn Dagger 2.

 How the 3rd party libraries work?

-This is very important to know that how the 3rd party libraries work that we are using in our Android application.
+This is very important to know how the 3rd party libraries work that we are using in our Android application.